yegor256/datum/md/policy.md

 Until the job has impediments [Ten Days rule](#8) is not applicable to it.

+<a name="36" href="#36">§36</a>
+"Speed Bonus."
+Zerocray measures the time interval between the moment a job is assigned to you and the moment it goes out of scope.
+If this interval is shorter than 4 hours, you get extra 10 minutes.

 <a name="16" href="#16">§16</a>
 "Rate."
 To make money in any project you must define your hourly rate.
 To do that just say `rate` to Zerocrat.
+This rate is for marketing purpose only, since each project will [set](#13) their own rates for you.

 <a name="20" href="#20">§20</a>
 "Wallet."